 Naturally, melatonin will rise during night time and drop during day time to facilitate our body’s normal sleep cycle.
 However, if your body clock is disturbed or changed (such as during jet lag or graveyard shifts), it will cause melatonin disruption as well, leading to poor sleep at night.
 Taking melatonin supplements will help you rebalance your system to help you sleep better at night again.

-For those who need to sleep in daytime such as people who work overnight shifts, melatonin supplements can help you sleep better during the day.
+For those who need to sleep in the daytime, such as people who work overnight shifts, melatonin supplements can help you sleep better during the day.

 Melatonin is generally safe to use in the short-term, but it is still not clear if it is safe to use in the long-term.
 We advise you to use melatonin only to help you sleep better, but once you do, gradually decrease your intake until you can sleep without the vitamin.